Rura-M/ai201-project1-wk1/planning.md

 I will use all-MiniLM-L6-v2 through the sentence-transformers library.
 This model is lightweight, fast, and commonly used for simple RAG systems.
 It is a good fit for this project because the corpus is small and made up of structured web pages about one focused topic.

 **Top-k:**
 I will retrieve the top 4 chunks for each query.
 This gives the system enough context to answer the question while reducing the chance of including unrelated or noisy chunks.
-I chose 4 instead of 3 after adding ChromaDB retrieval because the HSA sources often split related details across nearby sections, and 4 chunks gives slightly better coverage without adding too much off-topic context.
+Using a chunk size of 4 provides good coverage of related HSA details without adding too much off-topic context.

 **Production tradeoff reflection:**
 If this system were being deployed for real users and cost was not a constraint, I would consider using a more accurate embedding model with stronger semantic understanding and a larger context length.
 I would weigh tradeoffs such as retrieval accuracy, latency, multilingual support, and how well the model understands HSA-related terminology.
 A larger or more domain-specific model may improve answer quality, but it could also increase cost and slow down retrieval.